Abdolrahim Mousavi: Commander-in-Chief of the Iranian Army

+Chief of the General Staff of the Armed Forces

-On 13 June 2025, Supreme Leader of Iran Ali Khamenei appointed Mousavi as the chief of staff of the armed forces, following the killing of Mousavi’s predecessor Mohammad Bagheri in the Israeli strikes on Iran.
+On 13 June 2025, Supreme Leader of Iran Ali Khamenei appointed Mousavi as the chief of staff of the armed forces, following the killing of Mousavi's predecessor Mohammad Bagheri in the Twelve-Day War.

 Sanctions

 In March 2023, Mousavi was sanctioned by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) for serious human rights abuses.
-It said that, in both the November 2019 economic protests and in protests following the death of Mahsa Amini in September 2022, troops under his command "used machine guns to fire indiscriminately into crowds of protestors".
-He is also listed on sanctions lists of the European Union, United Kingdom, and Australia for serious human rights abuses.
+It said that, in both the 2019–2020 Iranian protests and the 2022–2023 Mahsa Amini protests, troops under Mousavi's command "used machine guns to fire indiscriminately into crowds of protestors".
+He was also listed on sanctions lists of the European Union, United Kingdom, and Australia for serious human rights abuses.

-Award
+Death

+On 1 March 2026, Iranian state television announced that Mousavi had been killed during the 2026 Iran war.
+It was reported that he had been killed along with the Ayatollah and the defense minister Aziz Nasirzadeh in the Ayatollah's office.

+Awards and honours

-On 10 March 2024, Mousavi was awarded an Order of Fath medal (also known as the Victory Medal) by Supreme Leader Ali Khamenei for "improving the defence, combat, and deterrence power" of the Iranian armed forces.
-On the same day, a medal was also awarded to commander-in-chief of the Islamic Revolutionary Guard Corps, Hossein Salami.
+On 10 March 2024, Mousavi was awarded an Order of Fath medal by Supreme Leader Ali Khamenei for "improving the defence, combat, and deterrence power" of the Iranian armed forces.